oracle/gatsby-source-oce/README.md

 ## Documentation

-The OCE Gatsby plugin doesn't have any user-accessible APIs exposed.
+This Gatsby plugin doesn't have any user-accessible APIs exposed.
 When configured properly, it will be invoked at either build or develop time by Gatsby and will download your assets and convert them into nodes that you can query with GraphQL.
 Two types of nodes are created:

 - `OceAsset` nodes.
 These contain the JSON data for both digital assets and content items.
 - `File` nodes.
 All digital assets have a metadata section that includes URLs that can be used to access the associated binary data (the original file and any applicable renditions).
 Gatsby downloads these binaries and stores them as file nodes.